GDSC-UTSC/gdg-website/README.md

 ### Development Guidelines

 - Follow the existing code style and TypeScript conventions
-- Test your changes with both development server and Firebase emulators
+- Test your changes with the development server
 - Ensure your code is accessible and responsive
 - Update documentation if needed